Animals and dementia

 Admiral Nurse Mutsai Hove Bird writes about stigma and misconceptions around dementia in diverse communities.

-The ability of arts and dementia to help families stay together in the face of dementia has been recognised by our specialist dementia nurses.
-Our list of film recommendations is focussed around films which have music, interactivity and simple plotlines at their heart.
+The ability of arts and dementia to help families stay together in the face of dementia has been recognised by our specialist dementia nurses and our list of film recommendations is focused around music, interactivity and simple plotlines.